 If you are denied a visa, do not be discouraged.
 Many students do not get a visa the first time: it can take two or three tries to get a visa.

-- - Review the information you submitted.
-Make sure your documents are in order
+- Review the information you submitted and make sure your documents are in order